 For the food

-Our food policy is a manifesto that covers everything from Sustainability to Health and Wellbeing.
-Everything we buy has to meet the incredibly high standards of responsible and ethical sourcing laid out in our food policy.
+Our Food Policy is a manifesto that covers everything from sustainability to health and wellbeing.
+Everything we buy has to meet the incredibly high standards of responsible and ethical sourcing laid out in our Food Policy.
 We’re also working towards targets that will reduce salt, sugar and saturated fat in our food, so that it doesn’t impact healthy lifestyle choices.

 Making a change